- Designed For

 - What meals are included in the workshop registration?

-Breakfast, lunch and a light snack will be available as part of the workshop registration fee.
+Breakfast and lunch will be available as part of the workshop registration fee.
 Participants are responsible for their own dinner accommodations.

 - Is parking available?

 Parking is available at the OSU Campus - please visit our Visitor Parking webpage for more information.
 Parking is not included in the price of the workshop.
-The workshop is being held in the ILLC building on the corner of Western Blvd and 16th Avenue.
-There is some free street parking directly in front of the building on 16th Street, but the parking does fill up quickly.
-The closest visitor lot is Parking Lot C, behind Reser Stadium.
+The workshop is being held in Kearney Hall - a good parking option would b the B1 Lot near Kerr Administration Building.